No Setup Fees!

 There are high risks and high rewards for those working in social media and on the Internet.
 While some new ideas seem like sure bets, others carry high chances of failure.
 Examples of higher-risk high-tech startups include travel apps and websites, dating or matchmaking platforms, e-cigarette retailers, online vendors of adult content, and mail-order pharmacies that sell through a website.

 All of these ventures require a credit card processor that’s okay with high volumes and many chargebacks.
 Processors such as High Risk Pay have experience working with startups in these industries, so we understand the inherent risks.
+Learn more about high risk merchant account payment gateway

 It doesn’t matter if your startup is in an online industry or not; you risk making rookie mistakes if you’re new to running a business.
 The potential of missteps is one reason startups come with so much risk.